Evidence for a Car Accident: Tips on Keeping Records

 Hire an Investigator, If Necessary

 If you have been seriously injured, you may not be in a position to go and take photographs and document the scene.
-A good Oregon personal injury lawyer will know how to document the evidence, and will do it for you, usually free of charge.
+A good Portland car accident lawyer will know how to document the evidence and will do it for you, usually free of charge.
 If you do not wish to have an attorney do this for you, then you may want to ask a relative or friend to document the scene and the damages for you.
 Or you may wish to hire a private investigator.